Tax evasion in the United States: Measurement

-After the TCMP audits, the IRS focused on two groups of taxpayers: those with just a small change in the balance due, and those with a large (over $400) change in the balance due.
-Taxpayers were further partitioned into "nonbusiness" and "business" groups and each group was divided into five classes based on total positive income.
-Using line items from the auditor's checksheet, discriminant analysis, and a scoring mechanism, each return was awarded a score, known as a "Z-score".
+After the TCMP audits, the IRS focused on two groups of taxpayers: those with just a small change in the balance due and those with a large (over $400) change in the balance due.
+Taxpayers were further partitioned into "nonbusiness" and "business" groups, and each group was divided into five classes based on total positive income.
+Using line items from the auditor's checksheet, discriminant analysis, and a scoring mechanism, each return was awarded a score known as a "Z-score".
 Higher Z-scores were associated by IRS personnel with a higher risk of tax evasion.
-However, the Discriminant Index Function (DIF) system did not provide examiners with specific problematic variables or reasons for the high score and so each filing had to be manually examined by an auditor.
+However, the Discriminant Index Function (DIF) system did not provide examiners with specific problematic variables or reasons for the high score, so each filing had to be manually examined by an auditor.

 Investigatory procedures

-The IRS may carry out investigations to determine the correctness of any tax return and collect necessary income tax, including requiring the taxpayer to provide specific information such as books, records, and papers.
+The IRS may conduct investigations to determine the correctness of any tax return and collect necessary income tax, including requiring the taxpayer to provide specific information such as books, records, and papers.
 The IRS whistleblower award program was created to assist the IRS in obtaining necessary information.
-While these investigations can lead to criminal prosecution, the IRS itself has no power to prosecute crimes.
+While these investigations can lead to criminal prosecution, the IRS has no power to prosecute crimes.
 The IRS can only impose monetary penalties and require payment of proper tax due.
-The IRS performs audits on suspicion of noncompliance but has also historically performed randomly selected audits to estimate total noncompliance; the former audits have much higher chance of noncompliance.
+The IRS performs audits on suspicion of noncompliance but has also historically performed randomly selected audits to estimate total noncompliance; the former audits have a much higher chance of noncompliance.